 NURSING JOB OUTLOOK IN MARYLAND

 Employment for RNs in Maryland is excellent.
-Maryland employs around 20 nurses for every 1,000 workers.
-This rate is just under the national average and means there is a slight demand for nurses in Maryland.
+In fact, Maryland employs around 20 nurses for every 1,000 workers.
+Because this rate is just under the national average, there is a slight demand for nurses in Maryland.

 The prospects for nursing jobs in Maryland for individuals graduating from a nursing program in Maryland also looks really good.
 According to the Maryland Department of Labor, Licensing, and Regulation, the nursing field is expected to grow much faster than most other professions.
 This means that every doctor’s office nurse and hospital nurse can expect to continue to find work as a nurse.
 The nursing in Maryland seems to be a reasonably secure job.